bipulhf/MarketPlace/README.md

 - Responsive images and cards
 - Optimized navigation for mobile devices

-## Demo Accounts

-For testing purposes, you can use these demo accounts:

-- **Buyer Account**
-  - Email: bipulhf@gmail.com
-  - Password: 1234

-- **Seller Account**
-  - Email: shifat@gmail.com
-  - Password: 1234

-- **Delivery Account**
-  - Email: delivery@gmail.com
-  - Password: 1234

 ## Live Demo

 Visit [sust-marketplace.vercel.app](https://sust-marketplace.vercel.app) to see the live application.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.